VenoMKO/Real-Editor/README.md

+Outdated.
+Working on a Windows version with 64-bit client support.

 # Real-Editor
 This is a tool to view/edit 'Tera Online' game packages (gpk, gmp, upk, u).
 Runs on macOS 10.14+.